sakaiproject/sakai/content-review/impl/turnitin-oc/README.md

-## Turnitin OC Content Review Implmentation
+## Turnitin OC Content Review Implementation

 This is the Turnitin Originality Check content review implementation which is for use with those that use the TurnitinOC service.